bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 * Avoid saying ["never" or "always"](https://twitter.com/pracucci/status/1221397473555550209).

 This relates to the project public communication (Slack, forums, PRs) but also to documentation, flag descriptions, code comments, etc.
-And I agree that it is brutal and unfair, especially for non-native speakers like me.
-However, you have to learn some tiny details of English to be more effective as the maintainer or more effective as a contributor who might become a maintainer someday.
+And I agree that it is brutal and unfair, especially for non-native speakers like me. **However, it's really beneficial to learn some deeper details of English to be more effective as the maintainer** or more effective as a contributor who might become a maintainer someday.

 ## 3. Review Issues and Code Carefully.
 Be Strict.